Arcahub/kube-install-tuto/src/understanding/static-pods.md

 ## Conclusion

 In this article, we saw how static pods work and where are located Kubernetes components manifests.
-Static pod are never used for anything else than managing those components but you may have to modify their manifest.
+Static pod are never used for anything else than managing those components, but you may have to modify their manifest.